Tractor beam: Fiction

 Tractor beams and pressor beams can be used together as a weapon: by attracting one side of an enemy spaceship while repelling the other, one can create severely damaging shear effects in its hull.
 Another mode of destructive use of such beams is rapid alternating between pressing and pulling force in order to cause structural damage to the ship as well as inflicting lethal forces on its crew.

 Two objects being brought together by a tractor beam are usually attracted toward their common center of gravity.
 This means that if a small spaceship applies a tractor beam to a large object such as a planet, the ship will be drawn toward the planet, rather than vice versa.

 In Star Trek, tractor beams are imagined to work by placing a target in the focus of a subspace/graviton interference pattern created by two beams from an emitter.
 When the beams are manipulated correctly the target is drawn along with the interference pattern.
 The target may be moved toward or away from the emitter by changing the polarity of the beams.
-Range of the beam affects the maximum mass that can be moved by the emitter, and the emitter subjects its anchoring structure to significant force.
+The range of the beam affects the maximum mass that the emitter can move, and the emitter subjects its anchoring structure to significant force.